-I am Christina
+I am Christina,

 “But those who trust in the Lord for help will find their STRENGTH renewed.
 They will rise on wings like eagles; the will run and not get weary; they will walk and not grow weak.”

 As far back as I can remember, we lived in the surrounding rural Eureka, MO area.
-My parents separated several times, leaving my brother and I to move multiple occasions.
+My parents separated several times, leaving my brother and I to move on multiple occasions.
 I still recall the motorcycle rides through the hills of the area, with my dad, to spend the weekend with him.
 Then the flood of ’81 happened, the Meramec River came out of the banks and Times Beach was wiped out.
 I didn’t live there but my father worked in the small town and everything was a loss.
 Within two years, we moved to the city.

 Our first child, a girl, was born on Father’s Day!
 It was the best day of my life, our lives.
-Deed down I was scared.
+Deep down I was scared though.
 In 2003 and 2006, two beautiful boys came into our lives.
 With each birth the postpartum depression seemed to linger longer and longer.

 August of 2019, my husband found TMS Therapy (https://www.mayoclinic.org/tests-procedures/transcranial-magnetic-stimulation/about/pac-20384625) and asked me to look into it.
 I went to the consultation.
 I was called back to speak with the psychologist on staff.
-Another new doctor – this time was different.
+Another new doctor –but this time was different.
 He ACTUALLY LISTENED to me.
 LISTENED to all the medications I have been on, my life story, my struggles of being a mom and the over worry my children were going to experience what I had.
 He listened intently.
 He let me cry on his shoulder from across the room.
 He CARED.
-Unfortunately thanks to the awesome insurance world, they would not pay for the TMS therapy and the cost to pay out of pocket was upwards of $12-15K.
+Unfortunately, thanks to the awesome insurance world, they would not pay for the TMS therapy and the cost to pay out of pocket was upwards of $12-15K.
 Since I had been diagnosed as BIPOLAR – the therapy only covered DEPRESSION.
-He took me on as a patient.
+But Dr. C took me on as a patient.
 I saw him every three weeks.
 We worked through all the medications I had been on since I was in my early 20’s.
 We, HE, found a combination that worked.
 And today I am happy to say, “I am so HAPPY.
 I am HERE.
 I am ALIVE and I am not letting anyone DULL MY SPARKLE!

 So, you see, Mental Health is close to my heart and if I can help ONE person share their story, to help ONE person find an avenue to release the pain, to help ONE person understand, what they are feeling is VALID, to help ONE person find a way, as I have, to find happiness within their life; then my hopes of Peace in Artwork has been successful.